nus-cs2103/website-base/admin/tp-tasks-fragment.md

 </div>

 * **_AboutUs_ page**:
-  This page (in the `/docs` folder) is used for module admin purposes. ==Please follow the format closely== or else our scripts will not be able to give credit for your work.
+  This page (in the `/docs` folder) is used for course admin purposes. ==Please follow the format closely== or else our scripts will not be able to give credit for your work.
   * Add your own details.
 Include a ==suitable photo== as described <trigger trigger="click" for="modal:mid-v12-photo">here</trigger>.
   * There is no need to mention the the tutor/lecturer, but OK to do so too.
   * The filename of the profile photo should be `docs/images/github_username_in_lower_case.png`<br>